|

 2 garlic cloves, finely minced or crushed in a press

-2 teaspoons Chinese chile paste with garlic
+2 teaspoons Chinese chili paste with garlic

 3 tablespoons finely chopped fresh cilantro